Agoric/documentation/main/javascript-modifications/ses-guide.md

 ## HTML Comments

 JavaScript parsers may not recognize HTML comments within source code, potentially causing different behavior on different engines.
-For safety, the SES shim rejects any source code containing a comment open (`<!--`) or close (`-->`) sequence.
+For safety, the Agoric SES shim rejects any source code containing a comment open (`<!--`) or close (`-->`) sequence.
 However, its filter uses a regular expression, not a full parser.
 It unnecessarily rejects any source code containing either of the strings `<!--` or `-->`, even if neither marks a comment.

 ### Dynamic Import Expressions

-One active JavaScript feature proposal would add a "dynamic import" expression: `await import('path')`.
+One active JavaScript feature proposal adds a "dynamic import" expression: `await import('path')`.
 If implemented (or if someone decides to be an early adopter and adds it to an engine), and your engine has this, code might be able to bypass the `Compartment`'s module map.
-For safety, the SES shim already rejects code that looks like it uses this feature.
+For safety, the Agoric SES shim already rejects code that looks like it uses this feature.
 The regular expression for this pattern can be confused into falsely rejecting legitimate code.
 For example, the word “import” at the end of a line in a comment, such as: